Function recovery on manifolds using scattered data: Random points

 For $\gamma=\infty$ the upper and lower bound from Proposition~\ref{pro:randomdistortion} follow from Theorems 2.1 and 2.2 in Reznikov and Saff \cite{RS16} and the Ahlfors-regularity of $M$, see Lemma~\ref{lem:ahlfors} below.
 For $0<\gamma<\infty$ the lower bound follows from relation~\eqref{eq:opt-dist} since random points can be no better than optimal points.
 We now proceed with the upper bound in the case $0<\gamma<\infty$.
-In fact, we prove the following more general and more precise statement.
-This is a simple modification of Cohort \cite[Theorem 2]{Coh04}.
+In fact, we prove the following more general and more precise statement using a modification of the arguments in Cohort \cite[Theorem 1]{Coh04}.

 \begin{thm} Let $M$ be a compact Riemannian manifold of dimension $d\in\NN$ and $\gamma\in (0,\infty)$.
 Let $\nu$ be a Borel probability measure on $M$ which is absolutely continuous with respect to $\vol_M$ with density $h_{\nu}:M\to [c,\infty)$ for some $c>0$.
 Let $X_1,X_2,\ldots$ be i.i.d. with law $\nu$.
 Then the distortion of the random point set $P_n=\{X_1,\ldots,X_n\}$ satisfies